cuteboyqq/GANomaly-Pytorch/README.md

 # AutoEncoder-Pytorch
 [(Back to Table)](#table-of-contents)

+This model enable to detect defect by training normal dataset only, so model is unable to distinguish abnormal images, result in loss value is higher than normal images.
+We can find abnormal images by loss value.

 No Discriminator model

 <!-- After you have introduced your project, it is a good idea to add a **Table of contents** or **TOC** as **cool** people say it.
 This would make it easier for people to navigate through your README and find exactly what they are looking for.